carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 teaching: 30
 exercises: 15
 questions:
-- "How to download public genomic data from the command line?"
+- "How to download public genomes by using the command line?"
 objectives:
-- "Explore `ncbi-genome-download` as a tool for genomic data fetching from the NCBI."
+- "Explore `ncbi-genome-download` as a tool for fetching genomic data from the NCBI."
 keypoints:
-- "The `ncbi-genome-download` package is a set of scripts to download genomes from the NCBI."
+- "The `ncbi-genome-download` package is a set of scripts designed to download genomes from the NCBI."
 ---

 ## Getting Genomic Data from the NCBI

-The main source of publicly available genomes is NCBI, so to be able to obtain the genomes of *S. agalactiae* that we are missing, we are going to download them from the NCBI using the command-line.
+To obtain the missing genomes *S. agalactiae*, we well rely on the National Center for Biotechnology Information (NCBI) as the primary source of publicly available genomes.
+To automate the downloading process, we will utilize the NCBI Genome Downloading script, a convenient shell command that allows users to download genomes directly from the NCBI.

-The NCBI Genome Downloading Scripts provide a shell command that allows users to download genomes from the NCBI.
-This [package](https://github.com/kblin/ncbi-genome-download) is highly useful, it enables to specify queries as much as it is desired.
-It simplifies the process of getting the data directly into the working directory.
+This [package](https://github.com/kblin/ncbi-genome-download) offers great flexibility by enabling users to specify their desired queries.
+It simplifies the process of retrieving the data and ensures that is conveniently saved into the working directory.

-To use the `ncbi-genome-download` package we need to activate the Conda environment where it is installed.
+To use the `ncbi-genome-download` package, we will need to activate the conda environment where it was installed.
+This will enable us to seamlessly utilize its functionalities in our workflow.

+> ## Know more
-If you want to know more about Conda and environments visit this [link](https://docs.conda.io/en/latest/).
+> If you want to know more about what is *conda* and its *environments* visit this [link](https://docs.conda.io/en/latest/).
+{: .callout}

-Let's activate the `ncbi-genome-download` Conda environment to beggin.
+Let's activate the *ncbi-genome-download* conda environment to begin.
 ~~~
 $ conda activate ncbi-genome-download
 ~~~